SmartTokenLabs/TokenScript/doc/design_paper.md

 The following picture illustrates the look of such a car token in the user's wallet:

 # The design of TBML

+## Components

+---

+[Editor: the following served as an outline of the entire chatper and should be checked then safely removed now that the chapter is nearly fully written.]

+Design requirements for a frictionless market

+The TBML language has to provide:

+- Where to find the asset (which chain and what smart contract holds the asset)
+- Vocabulary for token assets
+- Methods to render and translate attributes in local languages
+- Ways to obtain 3rd party information and a list of what 3rd parties are trustworthy.
+- A superset of ABI information that informs users the purpose of the transaction.

+And it should be usable by:

+- The Dapp created by the token issuer;
+- Any 3rd party Dapp that might use the token;
+- A generic market not owned by the token issuer;
+- Various user-agents, in rendering and using the assets in the wallet section of mobile and desktop wallets.

+We will proceed on addressing the need for "Integrating the Web" and come to a full picture of the design requirements of TBML in the following chapters.

+---

 We talked about the design requirements of TBML and let's step in closer to find out how would it work.